Substance Abuse Treatment

 I will hold you accountable for what you agree to do.
 However, I will do it with compassion and without judgment.
 We will also work on motivation to do more over time, without any pressure.

 Most of all I want you to know that there is hope.
-And I can help you find it and keep it.
+And I believe I can help you find it and keep it.
 Call me for a free, confidential consultation.